Holiday Notice

 Achieving organizational agility requires significant mindset and cultural shifts that are fundamentally a process of human change.
 Understanding organizations as human systems and working with them as such is essential for today’s agile coaches and leaders.

-What is a System?
+What Is a System?

 A system is a collection of parts that function together to achieve a common purpose.
 This collective function and purpose cannot be achieved with isolated parts of a system - it can only be achieved through the system as a whole.
 There are infinite examples of systems in the world, combining both the animate and inanimate.
 Systems often have nested systems within them and operate as part of larger systems.
 For example, a car has many systems within it such as the engine, the electrical system, and the braking system which all must work cohesively for the car to function.
 Cars interact with each other and with other systems as part of a larger traffic system.
 Organizations include large human systems composed of smaller human systems such as departments and teams.
 Organizations also exist within larger systems of society, economic systems, etc.

-What is Systems Coaching?
+What Is Systems Coaching?

 Systems have unique characteristics that are distinct from those of the components or individuals within them.
 In the space of systems coaching, the system is the coaching client, allowing us to work with the whole system as opposed to focusing on the individual components.
 Coaches can begin to understand the systems’ unique aspects and goals and work with them in a way that serves its overall purpose as well as the larger purpose of the systems in which it takes part.